-(You're reading all posts by Leander Kahney) Leander Kahney is the editor and publisher of Cult of Mac, and author of three books about technology culture: Inside Steve’s Brain, the New York Times bestseller about Steve Jobs; Cult of Mac; and Cult of iPod.
+(You're reading all posts by Leander Kahney) Leander Kahney is the editor and publisher of Cult of Mac.
+He is the NYT bestselling author of Jony Ive: The Genius Behind Apple's Greatest Products; Inside Steve’s Brain; Cult of Mac; and Cult of iPod.
 Leander has written for Wired, MacWeek, Scientific American, and The Guardian in London.
 Follow Leander on Twitter @lkahney and Facebook.

 About Leander Kahney